RSTeller: Scaling Up Visual Language Modeling in Remote Sensing with Rich Linguistic Semantics from Openly Available Data and Large Language Models: Limitations of the Proposed Work

 \section{Limitations of the Proposed Work}

 Despite its strengths, our approach that scales RS domain multimodal data for training RS VLMs has the following limitations that warrant future investigation.

 First, the captioning tasks within our dataset generation workflow are simplistic, typically focusing on a single element, which might not capture all pertinent details in the images.
-For instance, image patch 4 in \cref{fig:dataset_inspection} is captioned solely by its depiction of an industrial complex, omitting other significant elements like cars and the parking lot within.
-Similarly, image patch 10 focuses only on a single solar panel within a larger solar power plant, potentially misleading in terms of scale, location, and quantity.
-Future enhancements could include more intricate captioning tasks to encompass a broader range of information within the images.
+For instance, \cref{fig:dataset_inspection}(b) is captioned solely by its depiction of farmlands, omitting other significant elements like houses and the road nearby.

+Additionally, while our efforts—such as task simplification, tag filtering, wiki-based tag interpretation, and caption refinement—substantially mitigate hallucinations, some residual errors may persist due to the inherent limitations of LLMs.
+These limitations can occasionally result in speculative or inaccurate outputs.
+Future work could explore advanced strategies to further suppress hallucinations, including leveraging vision-language models to rate and filter generated captions or integrating uncertainty quantification techniques to flag potentially unreliable outputs.

 Moreover, while the RSTeller dataset is a valuable resource, its scale and diversity are not yet comparable to larger datasets such as LAION-400M.
 It is sourced from a single platform with a fixed ground sample distance and specific image bands, and its geographic coverage is limited to the United States.
 Subsequent efforts should aim at improving the dataset's quality and expanding its scale to encompass a more diverse array of geographies, image bands and so on.